The-Scripters-Guild/Warzone/docs/npc/ai-variants-custom.md

   * Weapon Damage: 0.70
   * Damage Resistance
     * Direct Damage Scalar: 0.40
-    * Grenade Damage Scalar: 1.75
+    * Grenade Damage Scalar: 4.00
-    * Explosive Damage Scalar: 0.40
+    * Explosive Damage Scalar: 0.70
 * Notes: Is a Boss and has a health bar.
-3 direct Rocket Launcher Rockets will kill.
-2 direct Rocket Launcher Rockets if hit in back.
-5 Frag Grenades will kill.
+2 direct M41 SPNkrs in the front or 1 in the back will kill.
+2 well-placed Frag Grenades will kill.

 ## [14] Boss Myriad